 Drying and Movement

 The answer is yes, oak can shrink slightly, but it doesn't cause a problem.
-Fresh Sawn Oak Beams, and air dried to a lesser extent, can shrink by between 5 and 7 percent across the face as part of the drying process, but almost negligibly in the length.
+Fresh Sawn Oak posts, and air dried to a lesser extent, can shrink by between 5 and 7 percent across the face as part of the drying process, but almost negligibly in the length.
 This has the effect of pulling any jointing tighter, actually strengthening the structure.
 Oak dries very slowly and does not detract from its structural integrity.